 Daniel Fitzpatrick, MS

-Mr. Fitzpatrick earned a dual BSc degree in Microbiology and Psychology and an MSc in Entomology from the University of Florida, specializing in insect virology, RNA interference, and mosquito biology.
+Mr. Fitzpatrick earned a dual Bachelor of Science degree in Microbiology and Psychology and a Master of Science degree in Entomology from the University of Florida, specializing in insect virology, RNA interference, and mosquito biology.